mczerniawski/ArcAdminTools/README.md

 PowerShell module with Admin Tools

-This is a PowerShell module with a variety of functions usefull in a day-to-day tasks or a regular SysAdmin or HelpDesk support technician.
+This is a PowerShell module with a variety of functions usefull in a day-to-day tasks or a regular SysAdmin or HelpDesk Support technician job.

 Pull requests and other contributions are more than welcome!